Characterization of non-adaptive Clifford channels

 The class of mixed stabilizer states is closed under tensor products and partial traces.
 Let us consider a bipartite qubit system $A|B$.
 Suppose $\rho\in\Stab_{AB}$ has stabilizer group $\mathcal{S}_{AB}$.
 Then the partial trace over $B$ gives

 where $\mathcal{S}_A\subset \PauliGroup_A$ is a stabilizer group corresponding to Pauli observables from $\mathcal{S}_{AB}$ that are trivial on $B$.
-It was shown in \cite{Fattal_2004} that any pure bipartite stabilizer state up to local Clifford unitaries is a product of local pure stabilizer states and some number of Bell states (EPR pairs).
-Also, in \cite{Bravyi_2006} it was shown that three-party pure stabilizer states are locally Clifford equivalent to a product of local states, Bell states between pairs of parties, and some number of three-qubit GHZ states $\ket{\mathrm{GHZ}^3}$.
-We will use these results to characterise bipartite mixed stabilizer states in Theorem~\ref{thm:bipartite_mixstab_states}.
+It was shown in \cite{Fattal_2004} that any pure stabilizer state on a bipartite system can be brought to a product of local pure stabilizer states $\ket{0}$ and some number of Bell states $\ket{\mathrm{Bell}}$ (EPR pairs) using local Clifford unitaries.
+Also, in \cite{Bravyi_2006} it was shown that three-party pure stabilizer states are locally Clifford equivalent to a product of local states, Bell states between pairs of parties, and some number of three-qubit GHZ states $\ket{\mathrm{GHZ}}$.
+These results are used to characterise bipartite mixed stabilizer states, see Theorem~\ref{thm:bipartite_mixstab_states}.